vippsas/vipps-developers/settlements/README.md

 ### Reconciliation

-A simple illustration showing where each id is set, and how it all fits together.
+A simple illustration showing where each ID is set, and how it all fits together.

 ![Settlement flow illustrated](img/settlement-process.png)